estellarise/Garbot-Minidrive/README.md

 - Future Directions
   - Two devices publishing twists to the same robot crashes host.
 Implement a lock to ensure only one set of cameras and motors are connected to one device at a time.
   - Left-dominant mode
-  - Allow user to input IP for ROS Connection (similar to Robotics Window, but don't need to re-build project every time remote host changes)
   - Script dropdown so adding robots is automated (currently have to manually add options to Unity dropdown)
   - Attach twist publisher to point publisher to make only one variable control # of robots
   - Make a button that toggles b/w person mode and trash bot mode